 Leader & drums

-With her three bands Sherrie has performed at many of the world’s most acclaimed music venues and major jazz festivals throughout the United States and abroad.
-DIVA has been featured on the soundtrack for NBC’s 2014 Macy’s Fireworks Spectacular; on CBS Sunday Morning with Charles Osgood; and on TCM’s televised broadcast of the 25th Anniversary of the Kennedy Center.
-In 2009 Sherrie and her trio were guests on Marian McPartland’s world-renowned NPR show Piano Jazz, and in 2012 DIVA was featured prominently in the award-winning film The Girls in the Band.
+With her bands Sherrie has performed at many of the world’s most acclaimed music venues and jazz festivals.
+In 2014 DIVA was featured on the soundtrack for NBC’s Macy’s Fireworks Spectacular; additional TV appearances include CBS Sunday Morning with Charles Osgood and TCM’s televised broadcast of the 25th Anniversary of the Kennedy Center.
+In 2009 Sherrie and her trio were guests on Marian McPartland’s world-renowned NPR show Piano Jazz, and in 2012 DIVA was featured prominently in the award-winning documentary film The Girls in the Band.

-Sherrie has received several awards and honors which include a 2013 Helen Hayes Award nomination for Outstanding Music Direction, Resident Production for Maurice Hines is Tappin’ Thru Life at Arena Stage, the 2009 Mary Lou Williams-Kennedy Center Lifetime Achievement Award, a 2013 State Department grant for FIVE PLAY to tour Vietnam, a tour grant from Arts International, The Kennedy Center Alliance Award for Outstanding Achievements in the Arts, a grant from Meet the Composer, a Doctoral Fellowship from New York University, the 2006 New York City Music Educator’s Award for Outstanding Contributions to Music Education, and was selected New York University “Music Teacher of the Year” in both 1997 and 2000.
+Sherrie has received several awards and honors which include a 2014 Ovation award for Best Music Direction for Tappin’ Thru Life; a 2013 Helen Hayes Award nomination for Outstanding Music Direction for Tappin’ Thru Life at Arena Stage; the 2009 Mary Lou Williams-Kennedy Center Lifetime Achievement Award; a 2013 State Department grant for FIVE PLAY to tour Vietnam; a tour grant from Arts International; The Kennedy Center Alliance Award for Outstanding Achievements in the Arts; a grant from Meet the Composer; a Doctoral Fellowship from New York University; the 2006 New York City Music Educator’s Award for Outstanding Contributions to Music Education; and was selected New York University “Music Teacher of the Year” in both 1997 and 2000.

 After earning her Bachelor of Arts degree in 1985 from Binghamton University Sherrie moved to New York City and attended New York University, where she completed a Masters of Arts in Jazz Performance in 1986 and a Doctorate of Philosophy in Jazz Performance/Composition in 2000.